Frequently Asked Questions about the RN to B.S.N. Program

 If you have never attended Penn State, fill out the online application and contact the admissions office to request a $65 application fee waiver at 724-983-2803.
 Select “Nursing (for Registered Nurses)” as the major and Shenango as the campus.

-If you have attended Penn State before, contact the Shenango registrar, Matthew Goral, to see if you can simply re-enroll.
+If you have attended Penn State before, contact the Shenango registrar to see if you can simply re-enroll.

-If you want to meet with an adviser, contact Taylor Cole to schedule an appointment.
+If you want to meet with an adviser, contact Advising to schedule an appointment.

 If you have additional questions you would like answered, contact Program Coordinator Joan Humphrey.